rtp314/astro-portfolio/src/content/projects/spacex.md

 draft: true
 ---

-See the launch history of SpaceX
+See the launch history of SpaceX.
+Originally built using the official SpaceX GraphQL API.
+When that was taken down I rebuilt the project with a third-party Rest API

-**Technologies used: GraphQL API, Typescript, React, Styled-Components, React-Bootstrap**
+**Technologies used: Rest API (formerly GraphQL), Typescript, React, Styled-Components, React-Bootstrap**

 Click on a card to load more details.

-Visit the app at <a href="http://rtp-projects.epizy.com/spacex" target="_blank">rtp-projects.epizy.com/spacex</a>
+Visit the app at <a href="./spacex" target="_blank">rtp314.github.io/spacex</a>